jaredbeck/graph_matching/README.md

 References
 ----------

 - Edmonds, J. (1965).
-Paths, trees, and flowers.
-Canadian Journal of Mathematics.
+Paths, trees, and flowers. *Canadian Journal of Mathematics*.
+- Even, S. and Kariv, O. (1975).
+An O(n^2.5) Algorithm for Maximum Matching in General Graphs. *Proceedings of the 16th Annual IEEE Symposium on Foundations of Computer Science*.
+IEEE, New York, pp. 100-112
 - Kusner, M. [Edmonds's Blossom Algorithm (pdf)][12]
 - Gabow, H. J. (1973).
 Implementation of algorithms for maximum matching on nonbipartite graphs, Stanford Ph.D thesis.
 - Gabow, H. N. (1976).
-An Efficient Implementation of Edmonds' Algorithm for Maximum Matching on Graphs.
-Journal of the Association for Computing Machinery, Vol. 23, No. 2, pp. 221-234
+An Efficient Implementation of Edmonds' Algorithm for Maximum Matching on Graphs. *Journal of the Association for Computing Machinery*, Vol. 23, No. 2, pp. 221-234
+- Gabow, H. N. (1983).
+Scaling algorithms for network problems.
+*Proceedings of the 24th Annual IEEE Symposium on Foundations of Computer Science*.
+IEEE, New York, pp. 248-257
+- Gabow, H. N. (1985).
+A scaling algorithm for weighted matching on general graphs. *Proceedings of the 26th Annual IEEE Symposium on Foundations of Computer Science*.
+IEEE, New York, pp. 90-100
 - Galil, Z. (1986).
-Efficient algorithms for finding maximum matching in graphs.
-ACM Computing Surveys.
+Efficient algorithms for finding maximum matching in graphs. *ACM Computing Surveys*.
+Vol. 18, No. 1, pp. 23-38
+- Micali, S., and Vazirani, V. (1980).
+An O(e * sqrt(v)) Algorithm for
+finding maximal matching in general graphs. *Proceedings of the 21st Annual IEEE Symposium on Foundations of Computer Science*.
+IEEE, New York, pp. 17-27
 - Rantwijk, J. [Maximum Weighted Matching][11]
 - [Stolee, D.][8]
     - [The Augmenting Path Algorithm for Bipartite Matching][1]
     - [The Augmenting Path Algorithm (Example)][2]
-- West, D. B. (2001).
-Introduction to graph theory.
+- West, D. B. (2001). *Introduction to graph theory*.
 Prentice Hall. p.
 142
 - Zwick, U. (2013).
 [Lecture notes on: Maximum matching in bipartite and non-bipartite graphs (pdf)][10]